 NORMALIZATION PER NET SALES

 A common practice in sustainability reporting is the normalization per revenues or sales.
-While this normalization makes sense for our aerospace business, it can be misleading for our packaging businesses and Ball Corporation as a whole.
-For example, metals are among the top three cost components at Ball.
+Metals are among the top three cost components at Ball.
 They are subject to fluctuations in price and availability attributable to a number of factors, including general economic conditions, commodity price fluctuations, and the demand by other industries.
 Thus, metal prices can significantly influence our revenues and as a consequence the normalized sustainability performance in either direction.

 A LOOK BACK